tsenhungwu/Data-Engineer-Project/Isongs_Apache_Cassandra/READ.md

 # Key Methodology

 ## Schema Design
-The special thing in design a Schema in Apache Cassandra is to 'think queries first'.
+The special thing in schema designing in Apache Cassandra is to 'think queries first'.

-In order to answer the above proposed questions, following three tables were created:
+In order to answer the proposed questions, following three tables were created:

 <p align="center">
   <b>1.session_item_library:</b>